 In February 2016, the FASB issued Update No. 2016-02, Leases (Topic 842).
 Under current accounting guidance, an entity is not required to report operating leases on the balance sheet.
-The amendment requires that lessees recognize virtually all of their leases on the balance sheet by recording a right-of-use asset and lease liability (other than leases that meet the definition of a "short-term lease").
+The amendment requires that lessees recognize virtually all of its leases on the balance sheet by recording a right-of-use asset and lease liability (other than leases that meet the definition of a "short-term lease").
 This update will become effective for all annual periods and interim reporting periods beginning after December 15, 2018.
 The new standard must be adopted using a modified retrospective transition.
 Early adoption is permitted.
-The Company is in the process of evaluating the impact of this standard on its consolidated financial statements.
+While the Company has not yet completed its assessment, the adoption of this guidance may have a material impact on the Company's financial position.

 In August 2016, the FASB issued Update No. 2016-15, Classification of Certain Cash Receipts and Cash Payments.
-The guidance addresses the classification of cash flows related to debt repayment or extinguishment costs, settlement of zero-coupon debt instruments or debt instruments with coupon rates that are insignificant in relation to the effective interest rate of the borrowing, contingent consideration payments made after business combinations, proceeds from the settlement of insurance claims and corporate-owned life insurance, distribution received from equity method investees and beneficial interest in securitization transaction.
+The guidance addresses the classification of cash flows related to debt repayment or extinguishment costs, settlement of zero-coupon debt instruments or debt instruments with coupon rates that are insignificant in relation to the effective interest rate of the borrowing, contingent consideration payments made after business combinations, proceeds from the settlement of insurance claims and corporate-owned life insurance, distributions received from equity method investees and beneficial interests in securitization transaction.
 This update became effective for all annual periods and interim reporting periods beginning after December 15, 2017.
 The Company adopted ASU 2016-15 effective January 1, 2018 on a retrospective basis.
-The adoption of this guidance had no significant impact on its consolidated financial statements.
+The adoption of this guidance had no significant impact on the Company's consolidated financial statements.

 In October 2016, the FASB issued Update No. 2016-16, Intra-Entity Transfers of Assets Other Than Inventory.
-The guidance requires the income tax consequences of intra-entity transfers of assets other than inventory to be recognized as current-period income tax expense or benefit and removes the requirement to defer and amortize the consolidated tax consequences of intraentity transfers.
+The guidance requires that the income tax consequences of intra-entity transfers of assets other than inventory be recognized as a current-period income tax expense or benefit and removes the requirement to defer and amortize the consolidated tax consequences of intra-entity transfers.
 The new standard became effective for all annual periods beginning after December 15, 2017.
 The Company adopted ASU 2016-16 effective January 1, 2018, and this guidance had no significant impact on its consolidated financial statements.